 This is Part 10 in a 10-part series of posts discussing Cost of Delay and making objective decisions in new product development, based on economic analysis.

-In this part, we discuss some critical success factors for implementing Project Economic Modeling and Economic Decision Making.
+In this part, we share 14 tips for calculating cost of delay and implementing Project Economic Modeling and Economic Decision Making.

 Use the sales forecasts which the project approval was based on.
-If you don’t want to start from scratch, contact us and we’ll give you one of our templates.
-(Free!)
+If you don’t want to start from scratch, you download a free spreadsheet for calculating cost of delay here.

 Why?
 People understand and buy into the results better when they can see them proven using some simple math in a spreadsheet.

-2) (S) Plot monthly sales forecasts (as opposed to annual).
+Plot monthly sales forecasts (as opposed to annual)

 If only annual forecasts are available, estimate the monthly forecasts and plot them.
 For increased confidence, gather historical monthly sales for similar product launches in the past and try to emulate the shape of the curve.